weeco/documentation/content/docs/documentation/rpk-commands.md

       --config string   Redpanda config file, if not set the file will be searched for in the default locations (default "/etc/redpanda/redpanda.yaml")
 ```

-## config set
+## config

-Edit the configuration.
+Edit configuration.

+### config set

+Set configuration values, such as the node IDs or the list of seed servers

 ```